The Coldest Places in Iran during Hot Summer Holidays (Part I)

 Masuleh, a Village with Unique Architecture

 Masuleh is a mountainous historical village in Fuman County, Gilan province in the north of Iran.
-It is one of the coolest places in summer with bracing weather and usually covered with fog.
+It is one of the coldest places in summer with bracing weather and usually covered with fog.
 On the slopes of Alborz Mountain Range, where it blocks the warm moist air blowing from the Caspian Sea, the trees of the dense luxuriant forests sway in the misty weather and provide a cool atmosphere for those who seek an unforgettable experience of chilling out in hot summer days.
 The houses here are covered with yellow clay so as to be recognized better in dense fog.
 It is located right up to a scenic valley with dazzling emerald green forests and waterfalls.
 The surrounding mountains offer good opportunities for climbing and trekking lovers.
 The structure of houses in Masuleh is unique; they are in a stair step so that the yard of the building above is the roof of the building below.
 The yards and the roofs are used as the streets.
 Regarding the structure of the village with many stairs and the shape of the narrow streets and because the village pathways and the roofs are not distinguishable, the motor vehicles are banned in Masuleh.
 The unique structure of mud-brick houses, eye-catching natural landscape such as Kosham waterfall, refreshing climate, and lush forests have made Masuleh a tourist attraction hosting many enthusiastic travelers and tourists who travel to Iran every year.
-The traditional handicrafts in its bazaar such as kilim, jajim, chamush (traditional shoes), and knitted dolls are best souvenirs of this spectacular village.
+The traditional Persian handicrafts in its bazaar such as kilim, jajim, chamush (traditional shoes), and knitted dolls are best souvenirs of this spectacular village.

 Hamadan, the Oldest City of Ancient Iran

 Hamadan- the capital of Hamadan province- is one of the beautiful ancient cities on the west part of Iran.
 It could be considered as the paradise of ancient culture for all culture lovers.
 It is known as the capital of Iran’s ancient civilization and old history.
 It was named Hegmataneh in Median era.
-It is one of the coolest places in hot summer holidays and it embraces many ancient cultural and natural attractions.
+It is one of the coldest places in hot summer holidays and it embraces many ancient cultural and natural attractions.
 Today, Hegmataneh hill is still under excavations to find more documented details about one of the origins of human civilization.
 It is the first capital of ancient Persia dating back to the Median and Achaemenid era.

 An introduction to highlights of Hamadan’s numerous tourist attractions includes: